 We are interested not only in the translation of European political terminology into Russian, but also in the spread and use of printed and manuscript translations in Russia during the eighteenth century.
 One of the most important research challenges of the project is to describe a wide range of handwritten and printed translations made in Russia over the period.

-The database contains translations of essays which can be attributed to a wide range of knowledge in the humanities often called “civil science” (scientia civilis) in the seventeenth–eighteenth centuries.
+The database contains translations of essays which can be attributed to a wide range of knowledge in the humanities often called “civil science” (scientia civilis) in the seventeenth and eighteenth centuries.
 It served to speak with a member of society (“citizen”, “son of the fatherland”, “statesman”) about the purpose, history, structure and control mechanisms of “civil society” (societas civilis) and the position of the citizen (civis).
 The boundaries of the political sphere of the eighteenth century are difficult to determine using modern concepts such as “sociology”, “political science”, “economy” or “law”.
 The European “political” literature of the time is characterised by the intersection of disciplinary discourses, while significantly maintaining a close relationship between the “scientific” and the literary text.
 Therefore, during this period, a political treatise could be a collection of practical instructions (Machiavelli, Guicciardini, Ceriol), an emblem book containing a metaphorical description of the “positions” held by the sovereign and his subjects (Saavedra Fajardo), a political novel (Fénelon) and a pamphlet (Boccalini), or a collection of historical examples of specific political “cases” (Lipsius, Bessel, Fredro).

-In other words, at the time the political book could include texts which are now classified as modern social philosophy, political theory, history and economics, literary works of a political nature (political novel, pamphlet, opinion journalism, etc.), as well as guidelines, handbooks, dictionaries and tutorials that we would now attribute to these disciplines.
+In other words, at the time the political book could include texts which are now classified as modern social philosophy, political theory, history and economics, literary works of a political nature (political novel, pamphlet, opinion journalism, etc.), as well as guidebooks, handbooks, dictionaries and tutorials that we would now attribute to these disciplines.